 For cordless track saws, the power is a little easier to judge based on the battery’s voltage rating.
 A 20-volt battery-operated saw will generally be more powerful than an 18-volt saw.
 There are exceptions to this rule, but this is a general guideline to follow.

 Corded vs. Cordless

-The debate has raged forever as to which is better: corded or cordless tools.
+The debate has raged forever as to which is better: corded or cordless track saws.
 When it comes to a track saw, the saga continues.
-On one hand, a corded saw will usually feel more powerful, and users don’t have to worry about changing batteries.
+On one hand, corded track saws will usually feel more powerful, and users don’t have to worry about changing batteries.
 That’s particularly helpful in the middle of a tough cut (like a thick piece of oak or walnut).

 Stopping in the middle of a cut to change the battery may result in unsightly saw marks on the cut edge.
 On the other hand, cordless track saws don’t have a power cord to get hung up on the end of a lengthy board while ripping it to width.
 This can also force work to stop to adjust the cord, resulting in the same unsightly marks or accidentally moving the track, even ever so slightly.

 Ultimately it comes down to what’s more important for the user: unlimited power (where power is available) or portability (as long as there are spare batteries on hand).